 How to move forward with accounting automation

-Consider your needs.
+- Consider your needs.
 What do you want to automate?
-Do you want to automate invoicing and billing or focus on accounts payable and receivable?
-Do you need accounting software to run an entire business or are you just looking for a better way to manage your personal finances?
+Do you want to automate invoicing and billing, or focus on accounts payable and receivable?
+Do you need accounting software to run an entire business, or are you just looking for a better way to manage your personal finances?

-On the other hand, if your business grows into something bigger and more complex over time but doesn't require specialized software, an Expert Plan might work well since it includes all the basic features needed by most small businesses at a reasonable price.
+On the other hand, if your business grows into something bigger and more complex over time, but doesn't require specialised software, an advanced automated accounting software might work well, as it includes all the basic features needed by most small businesses at a reasonable price.